A key US inflation gauge reaches 6.8% as prices keep surging

 High inflation and interest rates are also hampering the U.S. economy, which shrank in the April-June quarter for a second straight quarter, intensifying fears that a recession is looming.
 Two quarters of declining growth meet an informal rule of thumb for when a recession begins, although robust hiring suggests that the economy still maintains pockets of strength and isn’t yet in a downturn.

 On Wednesday, the Fed raised its benchmark interest rate by three-quarters of a point for a second straight time in its most aggressive drive in more than three decades to tame high inflation.
-Chair Jerome Powell signaled that the Fed’s pace of rate increases might slow in the coming months.
+Powell signaled that the Fed’s pace of rate increases might slow in the coming months.

 Still, Powell stressed that the Fed’s policymakers regard the fight against inflation to be their top priority.
 He gave no hint that a weakening economy would cause the Fed to slow or reverse its rate hikes this year or early next year if inflation remained high.